Top tips for capturing Instagrammable locations

 Invest in yourself

 Don’t have the money to spend on fancy equipment but keen to learn?
 There’s a lot you can do to invest in your photography skills and all for free!
 If you’re really passionate about improving your photography, the best thing you can do is really give yourself time to learn.
-That’s what I’ve been doing the last few months, getting to know my camera and all the settings, experimenting with photo editing programmes and creating my own presets.
-It takes time to learn all these things, but you don’t need to sign up to a photography course to do it, all the information you need is right at your fingertips.
-Endless Youtube videos, websites dedicated to advice and tips, blogger posts with tips and tricks like this one – there is no end of information, if only you seek it out.
-Keep reading for my top tips for shooting and capturing Instagrammable locations and making your Insta as dreamy as possible.
+That’s what I’ve been doing the last few months, getting to know my camera and all the settings.
+Experimenting with photo editing programmes and creating my own presets.
+It takes time to learn all these things, but you don’t need to sign up to a photography course to do it.
+All the information you need is right at your fingertips.
+Endless Youtube videos, websites dedicated to advice and tips, blogger posts with tips and tricks like this one.

 Top tips for capturing Instagrammable locations